LohmuellerLab/SeaOtterSequenceCaptureProject/analyses/slim/Wright-FisherSimulations/codingSequenceSimulations/readme.md

 This directory contains the models simulated using SLiM.

+All models are either h=0 (all mutations dominant), h=0.5 (all mutations additive), or an h-s relationship in which the most deleterious mutations are the most recesive (See STAR Methods for details).
+(Note the h-s models are in their own subdirectories within each model's directory.)

 Models:
 AK/1D.5Epoch: 5 Epoch model for Alaskan Population Parameters, with two consecutive contractions CA/1D.3Epoch:3 Epoch model for the California population parameters, with one contraction followed by a recovery period